cmboling/doodly-doofest/workshop.md

     ```
 How would you know if the configuration cannot be satisfied?
 1. Add a non-existing label to the configuration.
-2. Trigger a new Dependabot security update by adding a vulnerable dependency to one of the projects
+2. Trigger a new dependabot security update by adding a vulnerable dependency to one of the projects

    For example, we can add the dependency `django-two-factor-auth==1.11` to `auth-service/requirements.txt`
 3. Look at the created PR to determine if the configuration is satisfied.